telerik/reporting-docs/report-items/graph/chart-types/ohlc.md

 ## Types

-You can modify the appearance of the OHLC series markers to cover the two most used types of OHLC charts, Candlestick and Bar.
+The Graph supports the following OHLC chart types.
+You can modify the appearance of the OHLC series markers to cover the two most used types of OHLC charts, Candlestick, and Bar.

 * __Candlestick marker__&mdash;The body of the Candlestick marker represents the open and close values of the stock price.
 The vertical lines (shadows or wicks) represent the high and low values.
 Based only on the shape of the marker, it is hard to tell if the stock price is rising or falling for the given period.
 In this case, you can add color to the marker body by using the conditional formatting rules of the data point.